Mind4Health Training

 Current Research and Evaluation

-In 2022, the NPAIHB’s THRIVE suicide prevention project and its Behavioral Health projects teamed up to update and improve the original Responding To Concerning Post intervention.
+Updates: In 2022, the NPAIHB’s THRIVE suicide prevention project and its Behavioral Health projects teamed up to update and improve the original Responding To Concerning Post training.
 The team made several improvements, based on user feedback from the pilot study, including:

 • Adding 3 new role model videos, demonstrating the skills need to be an Askable Adult